Thunkzin/ECS150-Project-2/REPORT.md

 Nevertheless, our code didn't get the same issues running gradescope's test, so we consider it being the issues due to the local OS in our system.

-Thus, we debug our code mostly with gradescope's error message.
+Thus, we debug our code mostly with gradescope's error message and CSIF's system.

 We encountered the first bug on phase 2, which was the segmantation fault while testing uthread_hello.c.